MohamedElnaggar00/Quick.Civil.Lab.Suit/README.md

 🤖 Development & AI Collaboration

-This project represents a modern approach to engineering software development, developed with the assistance of Google Gemini (Advanced
+This project represents a modern approach to engineering software development, developed with the assistance of Google Gemini
-    Large Language Models).
       - The AI was utilized to optimize the Tailwind CSS architecture, implement the persistent dark mode system, build the CSV export engine, and assist in complex mathematical interpolations (Log-Linear) for sieve analysis.